vsoch/vsoch.github.io/_posts/2009/2009-4-26-100-things-some-which-you-might-know-about-me.md

 79. THE FIRST THING YOU NOTICE IN THE OPPOSITE SEX?
  Face, demeanor, then hair, then clothing style

+ Update from 2023: their voice is always first.

 80. WHAT DO YOU LIKE TO DO IN YOUR SPARE TIME?
  Exercise and watch TV